José Fuentebella: Early life and education

-Political and Professional Career
+Political career

 He was elected representative of Ambos Camarines's 3rd district for the Second Philippine Legislature in 1909.
 He also served in the Third Philippine Legislature until 1916.

 He convinced his father, Mariano Fuentebella, to run for governor of Ambos Camarines in 1912.
 Together they formed a powerful tandem and were able to obtain benefits for the province from the colonial government.
 When his father died, although he was in a higher office as a representative, José accepted the appointment as governor to finish his father's term and implement their joint projects.

-In 1916, he returned to private practice.
-But in 1931, he made his return to the Senate as a 6th district senator in 1928 and served two terms (1928-1931 and 1931-1934).
+Fuentebella ran for senator and was later proclaimed Senator-elect in 1916 for the 6th senatorial district.
+However, he declined to sit as he immediately went to private practice and look after his family's financial interests instead.
+But in 1931, he made his return to the Senate as a 6th district senator in 1928 and served two terms (1928-1931 and 1931–1934).

 The Senate was abolished in 1935.
 In the legislative polls later that year, Fuentebella won a seat in the unicameral National Assembly and served two terms until 1941.

 Although the Senate was restored in 1941, Fuentebella ran for a seat in the Lower House in the November polls.
 However, the 1st Congress of the Commonwealth of the Philippines did not seat until 1945 as World War II came to the Philippines.

-During the Japanese Occupation, from September 1943 to December 1944, Fuentebella was appointed Commissioner of the 5th Military District comprising the entire Bicol Region.
+During the Japanese occupation, from September 1943 to December 1944, Fuentebella was appointed Commissioner of the 5th Military District comprising the entire Bicol Region.
 After consulting guerilla leaders, he accepted the appointment from the Laurel government reluctantly and only to prevent more Japanese atrocities.
+He was also elected as an assemblyman to National Assembly in 1943.

 After the war, he finished his term as representative and successfully defended himself from accusations that he had collaborated with the Japanese.

-Fuentebella was appointed Philippine Ambassador to Indonesia by then Philippine President Ramon Magsaysay.
+Fuentebella was appointed Philippine Ambassador to Indonesia by then Philippine President Ramon Magsaysay on March 31, 1955.
 He exercised deft democracy from 1955 to 1961, a crucial time in Philippine and Indonesian relations.
 Subsequently, Philippine President Ferdinand E. Marcos appointed him Presidential Adviser on Foreign Affairs.

 Fuentebella was an ardent nationalist and founder of the Nacionalista Party in Bicol.
+He became president of the party in Camarines Sur from 1909 to 1955.
 He is one who espoused the "Filipino First" policy of then Philippine President Carlos Garcia.
 One of his greatest achievements as a politician was the extension of the Philippine National Railways to Bicol, establishing Camarines Sur Polytechnic Colleges in Naga City, and being the author of the "Flag Law".